viamrobotics/docs/docs/installation/prepare/microcontrollers/_index.md

 {{< /alert >}}

-To set up the Docker development environment for ESP manually, complete the following:
+To set up the Docker development environment for ESP manually, complete the following instructions:

 #### Install build dependencies